Bio & Background

 So, I started studying attachment theory in January 2020, and doing Dan Brown’s Ideal Parent Figure Protocol (IPF).

 Studying attachment theory, and practicing IPF were my principle interest during all of 2020.
+I also took part in a supervision group with Dan Brown for IPF facilitators and therapists for 8 months.

 In 2021 I got interested in Schema Therapy (a modality with a strong attachment and experiential focus) and did two one year schema therapy trainings in tandem (Wainer Psicologia and Asociación Latinoamericana de Terapia de Esquemas).